 How to clean outdoor cushions the easy way.
 Keeping them clean from mildew and harsh weather to prolong the life of your patio cushions.

-This will be our fourth year (5th summer) with these outdoor cushions.
+This will be our 5th summer with these outdoor cushions.
 I remember stalking them in the store just waiting for a good sale.
 At the time they were marked at around $35 dollars each, and when you’re trying to stick to a budget, that’s just not in the cards.

 Follow me on…